outsky/translate_tool/README.md

 Build after Set GOPATH=Current catalog

 Trans is a text translate tool that can help you to extract all chinese from file or directory. it can analyzes lua script, unity prefab and table file.
 If there is more demand, you can easily add more file support.
-The first time you run the program trans, Automatically generate "config.ini" and "ignore.conf" file .you can modify these files according to your requirements
+The first time you run the programtrans, Automatically generate "config.ini" and "ignore.conf" file. you can modify these files according to your requirements
 ```
 Usage:
   trans [command]

 Available Commands:
   getstring   Extract chinese characters
   translate   Translation file or directory
+  update      Update translation to dictionary
   version     View version

 Flags:
   -h, --help   help for trans

 Use "trans [command] --help" for more information about a command.
 ```

 SubCommand:

 getstring: